rancorm/git-questions/README.md

 The `-u` flag tells Git to establish a tracking connection, which will make push and pull much easier in the future.

+## Workflow
+## Collaboration & Remote Repositories
 ## Advanced Topics
 Rebasing, cherry-picking, and managing submodules.

+## Best Practices

+### Commit Messages
+Commit messages should being with a short description of 50 character limit on the first line.

+Followed by a single blank line with each following line a description of the changes in the commit.

+## Tools & Extensions
+## Tips & Troubleshooting
+## Continuous Integration & Deployment
+## Security & Access Control